 Why was Dr Disrespect banned on Twitch?
-Everything you need to know | Dexerto.com
+Everything you need to know - Dexerto

 Mrs Assassin speaks out and thanks fans

-Dr Disrespect's wife 'Mrs Assassin' spoke out though an Instagram story late on June 26.
-In the statement, she thanked fans for their "love, support, strength, and kindness."
+Dr Disrespect’s wife, known as ‘Mrs Assassin’, spoke out though an Instagram story late on June 26.
+In the statement, she thanked fans for their “love, support, strength, and kindness.”

 While the letter didn’t reveal anything further, it was the first time anyone had heard anything from within Doc’s camp.
 Mrs Assassin has often been featured as a character during his livestreams.